Acervans/Mathervans/README.md

 # Mathervans

-Small project to learn CLR on .NET Framework, using C++
+Small project to learn the .NET Framework, using C++